Whitleigh: Wood View Learning Community

 Wood View Learning Community, is a new campus-styled community facility, that opened in 2010.
 It stands at the site of the previous school buildings on Lancaster Gardens.
 The site homes Sir John Hunt Community Sports College, Whitleigh Community Primary School and Woodlands Special School, as well other community services such as the Youth Centre.
 The aim of the campus, run by a federated Governing Body, is to bring together three schools to work together, and offer a high-quality education too all its students, and to act as a real hub within the community.

 Sir John Hunt Community Sports College

 Sir John Hunt Community Sports College is the local secondary school that caters for all students aged 11 to 19.
 It is a relatively smaller school in comparison to others in the city, but can offer some of the best facilities now being part of the Wood View Campus.
 The college opened it first provisions for post-16 education, in the form of a Sixth Form in 2010, and is the last school in Plymouth to open a sixth form.
 The sixth form works in a consortium with Lipson Co-operative Academy and Tor Bridge High, where students from all three schools have the opportunity to study level 3 courses across the consortium.

-Shopping

-Whitleigh Green is the predominant shopping precinct, which hosts a small supermarket (co-op), take away (fish & chip shop), cafe, hair/beauty salon, discount store (household & gardening), bakery, butchers (closed), newsagents, post office, tattoo parlour, and a pharmacy.
-There is also a large area of grass and trees.
-Recycling facilities were removed from the car park area.